-Wheat flour and sugar are 2 of my staple baking ingredients.
-I have never consciously eliminated either ingredient, but have a friend who cannot eat either one.
-This week, after realizing that she had to turn down one of my “normal” cookies, I decided to make her a gluten-free and sugar-free treat.
+Wheat flour and sugar are two of my staple baking ingredients.
+While I don’t consciously eliminate either ingredient, I have a friend who cannot eat them.
+This week, after she turned down one of my “normal” cookies, I decided to make her a gluten-free and sugar-free treat.
 These almond-studded cookies are cake-like and ideal for eating with tea or coffee, whether after a holiday meal or just enjoying the company of friends on a winter afternoon.

 If I had any question about their taste, my testers (who normally eat gluten) assured me that they are worth the calories.
-In fact, after he ate one, my chief tester wanted to know if he could have the other 2 cookies sitting on the plate; I took that as a good sign.
+In fact, after he ate one, my chief tester wanted to know if he could have the other two cookies sitting on the plate.
+I took that as a good sign.

 My friend uses agave instead of sugar, so that added an extra wrinkle to what begin in my mind as a gluten-free adventure.
 She is also kosher, which means she does not eat milk and meat in the same meal.
 Therefore, I wanted to make a cookie that is also pareve (netural, i.e. containing no meat or dairy), so she could eat it after a meal containing meat.
 All-in-all, with no wheat flour, no sugar and no butter or cream, I was in a truly foreign land baking-wise.

 Substituting high quality, blanched almond flour for wheat flour worked well.
-It is white, like wheat flour (because it has does not contain the almond skins) and its texture is only slightly different from all purpose flour.
+It is white, like wheat flour because it has does not contain the almond skins.
+Its texture is only slightly different from all-purpose flour.
 But I was a bit stumped by the agave, which is liquid and sweeter than honey.
 Agave also tends to burn at higher temperatures and can make foods stickier than they would be if they contained granulated white or brown sugar.

 In order to accommodate to the characteristics of agave, I made 3 changes from what I would have done if I had been using granulated sugar: